-Pike, a Democrat, was the representative for New York's 1st congressional district from 1961 to 1978.
+Pike was the representative for New York’s 1st congressional district and was a Democrat.
+He served from 1961 to 1978.

 Pike is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Pike sponsored and cosponsored.
 See full analysis methodology.

 Pike was the primary sponsor of 2 bills that were enacted:

 - H.R.
 7404 (94th): An Act for the relief of Christine Donnelly.

 - H.R.
 16136 (93rd): Military Construction Authorization Act